The Patent Litigation Law Review: Israel

 Determination of inventorship or ownership may arise ancillary to opposition, revocation and infringement proceedings, or in the framework of independent proceedings before the district court seeking a declaratory order of patent ownership or inventorship.

 In a decision rendered by the National Labour Court, it was noted that the labour courts are also authorised to determine patent inventorship where such determination is required in a matter falling within the labour courts' exclusive jurisdiction; however, it was decided that the labour court of first instance was not authorised to order the employee to sign the documents required for the registration of patents in the name of the employer, in light of the fact that the Registrar has judicial authority in such matters and may permit the employer to sign the documents himself or herself.20

 iv Compulsory licences

-A compulsory licence may also be granted to enable exploitation of a patent that otherwise would have infringed an earlier patent, provided that the later invention demonstrates considerable progress with respect to the earlier invention.
+A compulsory licence may also be granted to enable exploitation of a patent that otherwise would have infringed an earlier patent, provided that the later invention demonstrates considerable progress in respect of the earlier invention.
 Where the invention in both patents serves the same industrial purpose, a compulsory licence will be granted only if the applicant is willing to grant a similar licence to the owner of the earlier invention.

 i Courts of appeal

 The district courts of Jerusalem and Tel Aviv hear appeals on decisions given by the Registrar (e.g., decisions given in opposition and revocation proceedings).
-Appeals may be either by way of right (where the decision of the Registrar concludes the dispute) or by special leave with respect to other decisions (e.g., decisions in intermediate proceedings).
+Appeals may be either by way of right (where the decision of the Registrar concludes the dispute) or by special leave with regard to other decisions (e.g., decisions in intermediate proceedings).